IT-REX-Platform/Wiki-EnPro-WS2020/wiki/Technical-Research--Cross-Platform-Framework--Ionic.md

 https://www.npmjs.com/package/capacitor-video-player

 I tested the plugin with this [project](https://github.com/jepiqueau/react-video-player-app-starter) instead of creating it myself.
 In addition to the plugin itself this [hook](https://www.npmjs.com/package/react-video-player-hook) is used.
-The performace is good and the player can play offline and online videos without problems.
+The performace is good and the player can play offline and online videos without problems on all plattforms (except iOS because i can't test that).